baronep/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

+The following image is a plot of the training accuracy per iteration while training my model

+![alt text][training_accuracy]

 I first started with the stock LeNet architecture used in the LeNetLab with the full RGB images, but I was unable to get higher than about 93% accuracy.
 In order to improve accuracy, I made the following modifications